matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 }
 ```

 ### Querying relations

 A single event can have lots of associated relations, and we do not want to
 overload the client by including them all bundled with the related-to event
-like with do for aggregations.
-Instead, we provide two
+like we do for aggregations.
+Instead, we provide a new `/relations` API in
-new APIs in order to paginate over the relations, which behave in a similar
+order to paginate over the relations, which behaves in a similar way to
-way to `/messages`, except using `next_batch` and `prev_batch` names (in line
+`/messages`, except using `next_batch` and `prev_batch` names
-with `/sync` API).
-Clients can start paginating either from the earliest or
+(in line with `/sync` API).
+Clients can start paginating either from the
-latest events using the `dir` param.
+earliest or latest events using the `dir` param.

-#### Paginating relations

 The `/relations` API lets you iterate over all the discrete relation events
 associated with an event in standard topological order.
 You can optionally